Restoring the Glazert Water at Lennoxtown FAQ's

 Access to the Glazert Water from parts of Lennoxtown is limited.

 One of the drivers of the project is to encourage all, including local communities and visitors, to connect with the river.
-This can be achieved by creating enhanced accessibility to the river.
-The project will look at access links to and from the paths and improve connectivity for all users.
+This will be achieved by creating enhanced accessibility to and from the river.
+The project will look at access links to and from the paths and improve connectivity for all users to Lennoxtown.

 Are all Landowners in favour of our proposals?